Alessandro Bastoni: International career

+Youth

 Bastoni has been capped by Italy at every level from U15 to U19.
-His first international goal came in a 4–0 win over Norway whilst playing for the under-16 team.
-He was first called up to the under-18 side by coach Paolo Nicolato in August 2016, and was made captain in his second game; a 2–2 draw with the Netherlands.
-He was called up to the Italy under-19 side by coach Paolo Nicolato on 9 August 2017 at the age of 18.

-He made his debut with the Italy U21 team on 11 October 2018, in a friendly match lost 1–0 against Belgium.
-He became immediately a starter and he took part in the 2019 UEFA European Under-21 Championship on home soil.
+His first international goal came in a 4–0 victory against Norway whilst playing for the under-16 team.
+He was first called up to the under-18 side by coach Paolo Nicolato in August 2016.
+On 11 October 2018, Bastoni made his debut with the Italy U21 team in a 1–0 friendly loss against Belgium.
+He became immediately a starter and took part in the 2019 UEFA European Under-21 Championship on home soil.

+Senior

-Bastoni received his first call up to the senior Italy squad from manager Roberto Mancini, for the UEFA Nations League matches against Bosnia Herzegovina and Netherlands in September 2020.
-He made his senior debut for Italy on 11 November, starting in a 4–0 friendly win against Estonia in Florence.
+In September 2020, Bastoni received his first call up to the senior Italy squad from coach Roberto Mancini for UEFA Nations League matches against Bosnia Herzegovina and the Netherlands.
+He made his senior debut for Italy on 11 November, starting in a 4–0 friendly victory against Estonia in Florence.

 In June 2021, Bastoni was included in Italy's squad for UEFA Euro 2020.
-He made his first and only appearance of the tournament in Italy's final group match, starting in a 1–0 victory against Wales in Rome on 20 June; the result allowed them to top their group.
-On 11 July, Bastoni won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time.

-On 14 June 2022, in Italy's fourth group match of the UEFA Nations League, Bastoni scored his first international goal in a 5–2 away loss to Germany.
+He made his first and only appearance of the tournament in Italy's final group match, starting in a 1–0 victory against Wales in Rome on 20 June, resulting in the country to finish on top of their group.
+On 11 July, Bastoni won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final after a 1–1 draw in extra-time.
+On 14 June 2022, in Italy's fourth group match of the UEFA Nations League, Bastoni scored his first international goal in a 5–2 away loss against Germany.

+In June 2024, Bastoni was included in Italy's final squad for UEFA Euro 2024 by manager Luciano Spalletti.
+On 15 June, in Italy's opening group match of the tournament against Albania, he scored Italy's temporary equaliser as they came from behind to win the match 2–1.
+Italy was eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.